-In common with many not-for-profit organizations, the Foundation derives revenue from donations and fundraising activities the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the Foundation and we were not able to determine whether any adjustments might be necessary to donations and fundraising revenue, excess of revenues over expenditures, and cash flows from operations for the year ended December 31, 2020, current assets and net assets as at December 31, 2020.
+In common with many not-for-profit organizations, the Foundation derives revenue from fundraising activities the completeness of which is not susceptible to satisfactory audit verification.
+Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Foundation.
+Therefore, we were not able to determine whether any adjustments might be necessary to fundraising revenue, excess of revenues over expenses, and cash flows from operations for the years ended December 31, 2024 and 2023, current assets as at December 31, 2024 and 2023, and net assets as at January 1 and December 31 for both the 2024 and 2023 years.
+Our audit opinion on the financial statements for the year ended December 31, 2023 was modified accordingly because of the possible effects of this limitation in scope.

-Homes First Foundation conducted our audit in accordance with Canadian generally accepted auditing standards.
-Directors responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Foundation in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and the Foundation's have fulfilled our other ethical responsibilities in accordance with these requirements.
-Homes First Foundation believe that the audit evidence the Foundation's have obtained is sufficient and appropriate to provide a basis for our qualified opinion.
+We conducted our audit in accordance with Canadian generally accepted auditing standards.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent of the Foundation in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.